Terms to Know

 Maximum Allowable Amount (MAA)

-Any provider or facility that has not contracted with Anthem Blue Cross and Blue Shield and is not part of Anthem’s Century Preferred network.
-Anthem will pay up to the maximum allowed amount (MAA) for these services, and all claims will be subject to applicable deductibles and coinsurance.
+Any provider or facility that has not contracted with Cigna and is not part of Cigna’s network.
+Cigna will pay up to the maximum allowed amount (MAA) for these services, and all claims will be subject to applicable deductibles and coinsurance.

 Any cost or fee that you pay for medical services, prescription drugs, or medical supplies.
 These include your annual deductible, and copays and coinsurance.